They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 "Don't wait for perfect."

-Then he dropped from the crane base and slashed the heavy across the foreleg joint.
+He dropped from the crane base and slashed across the heavy's foreleg joint.

 The thing stumbled.